• Skip to primary navigation

 Instructions

-• Place a fine seive over a galss bowl.
-Drain berries reserving all the liquid.
+- Place a fine sieve over a glass bowl.
+Drain berries reserving ALL the liquid.
 Place the berries in a bowl and refrigerate

 Vanilla Creme Anglaise

-• In a mixing bowl, whisk the egg yolks and other ¼ cup sugar together until frothy.
+- In a mixing bowl, whisk the egg yolks and the other ¼ cup sugar together until frothy.

 Build the Cake

-• Add the top layer of cake.
-Tuck about ¼ cup mixed berries into the hole left by the tube pan.
-Reserve 1 cup whipped cream and then spread the rest over the top of the cake.
-Smooth with an off-set spatula.
+- Lastly, Add the top layer of the cake.
+Tuck enough mixed berries into the hole left by the tube pan to give the cake structure, about ¼-1/2 cup.
+Use the reserved whipped cream to the top of the cake and then spread the rest over the sides with an offset spatula.
 Frost the side of the cake with a thin layer of remaining whipped cream to create a beautiful "Naked Cake"

 Notes